sttawm/separating-words/README.md

 Similarly, given that their final difference is in the $(n-d)^{th}$ position, the probability they are not separated is $1 - (\frac{m-1}{m})^d$

 ##### An inlined footnote:
 > (Actually, $\frac{m-1}{m}$ is a lower bound on the probability that the strings stay separate for a given transition.
-Because, knowing that the two strings have stayed separate when transitioning on digit $d_i$, we later sample transitions with replacement, i.e. there's a small chance that we see that exact transition again for later digits $d_{j > i}$, thus slightly increasing the probability of separation for beyond the naive $\frac{m-1}{m}$.
+Because, knowing that the two strings have stayed separate when transitioning on digit $d_i$, we later sample transitions with replacement, i.e. there's a small chance that we see that exact transition again for later digits $d_{j > i}$, thus slightly increasing the probability of separation beyond the naive $\frac{m-1}{m}$.
 However, underestimating the actual probability by instead using $\frac{m-1}{m}$ is fine since it yields us an upper bound on the probability that the strings are not separated.)

 Putting this together, $S$ is: